Amalgam Fillings with Mercury Need to be Removed Safely, but How can this be done?

 Looking for a local Mercury Free Dentist?
 Mercury or Amalgam Free Dentists can be hard to find.
-We are a holistic dental practice with dentists who safely remove amalgam fillings.
-We have four certified safe mercury removal dentists in our holistic dental clinic.
+We are a holistic dental practice with dentists who safely remove silver fillings.
+We have four IAOMT certified dentists in our holistic dental clinic.
 Drs.
-Gary Adams, Kimberly Baer, and Jennifer Tipograph are certified by the IAOMT in Safe Amalgam Filling Removal.
-We use the IAOMT Dentist Safe protocol as shown for Amalgam Removal in the video below taken at our Rockville dental office by Dr. Adams.
+Gary Adams, Kimberly Baer, and Jennifer Tipograph are certified by the IAOMT in Safe Amalgam Techniques.
+We use the Safe protocol as shown for Amalgam Removal in the video below taken at our Rockville dental office by Dr. Adams.
 Natural Dentist Associates has been a Mercury Free and Fluoride Free dental office for over 20 years.
+We have two locations: Rockville and Burtonsville Maryland.
+We take great pride in the dental and overall health of our patients.
+In the video below we show the equipment we use in our office and how we safely care for our patients before and after your mercury removal visit.

-Mercury fillings are also known as silver fillings, amalgam fillings or metal fillings.
-Research shows that Amalgam fillings contain more than 50% mercury.
+Dental fillings that contain more than 50% mercury.
 Mercury removal should be done in a safe manner for the benefit of the patient and the dental office team.
 The IAOMT Safe protocol involves the use of a latex-free dental dam, high speed suction, filtration of mercury gas, lots of water and an alternate source of oxygen gas.

 Call 301-770-2270 to schedule an Amalgam Removal Consultation

-• The Cooler the Better –the use of a dental hand-piece during amalgam removal can lead to an increase in the local temperature, directly resulting in an increased generation and emission of the mercury aerosol and the release of more mercury gas.
-Therefore, it is best to perform amalgam removal under sufficient water irrigation and air cooling.
+• The Cooler the Better –the use of a dental hand-piece during the dental procedure can lead to an increase in the local temperature, directly resulting in an increased generation and emission of the mercury aerosol and the release of more mercury gas.
+Therefore, it is best to use sufficient water irrigation and air cooling.

 • Efficient Suctioning – a high volume evacuation can ensure that most of the mercury vapor is absorbed, and not allowed to accumulate into the dental office or worse yet be breathed by the patient.